piroor/tweet.sh/README.md

  * Operate direct messages (require "Access direct messages" permission)
    * `fetch-direct-messages` (`fetch-dm`, `get-direct-messages`, `get-dm`): fetches recent DMs.
    * `direct-message` (`dm`): sends a DM.
+ * Misc.
    * `resolve`: resolves a shortened URL.
+   * `resolve-all`: resolve all shortened URLs in the given input.

 If you hope to handle DMs by the `watch-mentions` command, you have to permit the app to access direct messages.